 What makes a transformation effort succeed—or fail?
 As health care systems struggle with problems of quality, cost, and access, we look to successful cases in improving care delivery.
 Through brief lecture and interview videos with leaders in the field, health policy expert Zeke Emanuel introduces transformative practices.
-Areas include open access scheduling, care coordination and standardization, performance measurement and feedback, the expansion of palliative care, community health worker programs, and the integration of behavioral care.
-Learn how to contribute to the transformation of health care in your workplace.
+Areas include open-access scheduling, care coordination, community health worker programs, and performance measurement and feedback with co-instructor Jennifer S. Myers, MD, and the integration of behavioral care with physical health care.
+Learn about these topics and contribute to the transformation of health care delivery in your workplace.

 Specific course topics include:

 - transformation in care coordination and community health